Veterans’ fundraiser draws Bruce Springsteen and Jon Stewart

 During the 15 years that the event has taken place, Springsteen has only missed it once, in 2017 when he was performing his Broadway show.

 “We don’t have to ask him.
-He comes to us,” Bob Woodruff said about the event that raises money to help injured veterans and their families
+He comes to us,” Bob Woodruff said about the event that raises money to help injured veterans and their families.
+This year’s event at Lincoln Center raised $4.6 million.

 The Bob Woodruff Foundation was started by the 60-year-old ABC journalist after he was seriously injured by an improvised explosive device while covering the war in Iraq in 2006.